-The office of Staff Development & Instructional Technology accepts numerous external programs and classes as potential avenues of professional development.
+The office of Curriculum and Assessment accepts numerous external programs and classes as potential avenues of professional development.
 A Course Approval Form is required for every individual course.
 An approved program of study is not an approval of every course within that program.
 Online coursework must be in the content area of the faculty member, or in an area of identified district need, such as instructional technology, assessment, reading across the curriculum, or differentiated instruction.
 Course Approval Forms must be submitted no later than two weeks before the start of the proposed course.

 By using the links at the left, you can learn the parameters for course approval, find a list of approved and denied courses, and download the Course Approval Form.